AkramKalaee/XEvoDomain/README.md

 python scenario-runner/explorer.py
 ```

-> If the main script has a different location in your local version of the repository, use the corresponding script path shown in the repository structure.
+> **Note:** Verify the actual entry-point filename and directory in the repository before publishing this README.
+The original user manual referred to the script as `explorer.py`; the repository should use the current filename and path.

 ---

 ## 📂 Repository Structure

-The repository is organized directly from the project root:
+The project files are organized directly at the repository root:

 ```text
 XEvoDomain/